nggit/tremolo-docs/body.md

 ```

 ## Multipart
-Multipart streaming is designed to receive uploaded files in a memory-friendly manner.
+Tremolo's multipart streaming is designed to be able to receive uploaded files in a memory-friendly manner.

 You can *stream* multipart through the `request.files()` *async generator*.
 Each will return a dict object representing a file.